farrerm/CodaRoundRobin/README.md

 # Round Robin Router Take-home Assignment

-<span style="font-size: 24px;">This repo contains the code for our takehome assignment for Coda.   </span>
+<span style="font-size: 24px;">This repo contains the code for our take-home assignment for Coda.   </span>

 <span style="font-size: 24px;">There are two important files.  router.js has the code for the round robin router itself, while app.js has the code for the app server.  </span>